jonls/redshift/CONTRIBUTING.md

    --with-systemduserunitdir=$HOME/.config/systemd/user
 ```

 Now, build the files and mount the Elektra specification:
+(Mounting the specification requires root privileges. `redshift-conf.mount.sh` uses `sudo` to achieve that).

 ``` shell
 $ make